What Does Longview Bank & Trust Do With Your Personal Information?

 Other Important Information

-Longview Capital Corporation’s subsidiaries include, Longview Bank, Longview Bank & Trust, Bank of Gibson City, Midwest AgriCredit and Illini Community Development Corporation.
+Longview Capital Corporation’s subsidiaries include Longview Bank, Longview Bank & Trust, Bank of Gibson City, Longview Community Bank, Midwest AgriCredit, and Illini Community Development Corporation.

-Longview Bank & Trust operates full service branches in Chrisman, Paris, and Georgetown, Illinois.
+Longview Bank & Trust operates full service branches in Chrisman, Paris, Georgetown, and Marshall, Illinois.